FAIRDataPipeline/hugo_source_files/content/docs/use_cases/use_case_005.md

 **Questions:**

--   We don't really have a way of doing write-then-read at the moment - would this be a good reason to adopt Martin's local SQLite (or other) registry?
+-   We don't really have a way of doing write-then-read at the moment - would this be a good reason to adopt local SQLite (or other) registry?

 -   How do we think about multiple runs with potentially thousands of